dwjoyce/pythonbook/chapters/Print that out!.rst

     print('How are you?')
     print("I love Python")
     print('This is fun!')

-Save this file as :file:`lines.py` (press the :kbd:`F5` button, press :button:`Return` to confirm and save it onto your USB stick), and see the text being printed out onto the screen.
+Save this file as :file:`lines.py` (press the :kbd:`F5` button, press :button:`Return` to confirm and save it in the usual place), and see the text being printed out onto the screen.
 Notice how we use either double quotation marks ``"`` or single quotation marks ``'`` - Python does not mind which one you use, as long as you are consistent.
 This means that if you start with a double quote, then you must close with a double quote.

 These pieces of text in Python are called :term:`strings`.
 Think of them as strings of characters, made up of either letters from the alphabet, numerical digits or symbols.
 This includes almost any key from your keyboard, and more besides.
 Similar to a string or chain of pearls, a string in programming is a sequence of characters.
 To illustrate, whilst with an integer number (shown below on the left) is stored as a whole number (with the 1s, 10s, 100s, etc., all in their correct places), strings (shown on the right) are simply a sequence of characters, where digits are treated the same as letters and symbols: